theAdamColton/spiht/README.md

 The standalone native python encoder/decoder can be found in `spiht/spiht_py.py`.
 The core rust code can be found in `src/encoder_decoder.rs`

+# Extra features

+You can convert RGB pixels into the IPT color space.
+Compressing images in this color space better preserves details.
+Additionally, quantization scales can be specified by channel.
+Using IPT and a [50, 15, 15] quantization scale improves details in images, at an imperceptable cost to color accuracy.

 # Tests

 I set up some simple python and rust tests.
 You can run the rust test using `cargo test`.
 The python tests can be run with `python -m unittest`